numpy/numpy/doc/source/glossary.rst

       If an array does not own its memory, then its :doc:`base <reference/generated/numpy.ndarray.base>` attribute
       returns the object whose memory the array is referencing.
-That object may may be borrowing the memory from still another object, so the owning object may be ``a.base.base.base...``.
+That object may be borrowing the memory from still another object, so the owning object may be ``a.base.base.base...``.
 Despite advice to the contrary, testing ``base`` is not a surefire way to determine if two arrays are :term:`view`\ s.